Isidore of Seville

 - Is Isidore of Seville considered a saint?
 By which traditions?

 - Yes, Isidore of Seville is considered a saint in the Roman Catholic Church.
-He was canonized in 1598 and is also recognized as a Doctor of the Church.
+He was canonized in 1598 and is also recognized as a Doctor of the Church, highlighting his significant contributions to Christian theology and education.

 - Why does Isidore of Seville still matter today?